-Richard Lupoff canvasses the matter thoroughly in his Edgar Rice
+Richard Lupoff canvasses the matter thoroughly in his

-by genre historians like Sam Moskovitz to sell more books.
+and supported by genre historians like Sam Moskovitz to sell more books.

-Still, its one of those things that insinuates itself into the legend
+Still, its one of those things that insinuates itself

-it.
+only to debunk it.
 The feud or rivalry, whether it existed

 or not, was probably good for Kline’s career and reputation, although it

 pigeonholed him as a Burroughs imitator.
 Like it or not, there

 were a lot of good pulp writers in the '30s, and not many of them are remembered

 today.
 Kline is better remembered than most, and if he owes

 a bit of that to a fictional rivalry...
 Well, life is full of ironies.